The Old Surgery

 I provide short term counselling for individuals and couples, and also longer term therapy for individuals, with daytime or evening appointments.
 My approach is gentle, supportive and respectful, working from an Integrative perspective.
 I work with every individual as a whole person, including feelings, thoughts and behaviour as well as their inner "heart".

 I have been in private practice in the Leighton Buzzard area for more than twelve years now, providing both short term and longer term help.
-Over that time I have helped more than 500 individuals with issues including bereavement, generalised anxiety, depression, low self esteem, OCD, problem drinking and drug use, personality disorder, anger management, work-related stress and effects of childhood trauma, as well as many couples seeking help with relationship breakdowns, difficulties and changes.
+Over that time I have helped more than 500 individuals with issues including: trauma, bereavement, generalised anxiety, depression, low self esteem, OCD, problem drinking and drug use, personality disorder, anger management, work-related stress, as well as many couples seeking help with relationship breakdowns, difficulties and changes.
 I also supervise counsellors and other professionals, and teach on the Open University/ CPCAB Foundation Degree in Counselling.

 Looking back, I spent my life going from one bad relationship to the next and now, finally, I have broken the pattern – for good!
 So thank you for all your help and guidance in getting to where I needed – and deserved – to be.”
 Jayne, 35